intel/beignet/backend/doc/compiler_backend.md

 Step 2 performs the register allocation i.e. it associates each virtual register to one (or several) physical registers.
-The first thing is that the Gen register file is very flexible i.e. it can (almost) be freely partioned.
-To handle this specifity, we simply implemented a free list based generic memory allocator as done with `RegisterFilePartitioner` in `src/backend/context.cpp`.
+The first thing is that the Gen register file is very flexible i.e. it can (almost) be freely partitioned.
+To handle this peculiarity, we simply implemented a free list based generic memory allocator as done with `RegisterFilePartitioner` in `src/backend/context.cpp`.

-We then simply implememented a linear scan allocator (see `gen_reg_allocation.cpp`).
+We then simply implemented a linear scan allocator (see `gen_reg_allocation.cpp`).
 The spilling is not implemented and is still a work in progress.
 The thing is that spilling must be specifically handled with Gen.
 Indeed: